bukinys/seasonal_metabarcode_community_analysis/README.md

-# seasonal_metabracode_community_analysis
+# seasonal_metabarcode_community_analysis
-Spatio-seasonal closely related freshwater bacteria, microeukaryotes and zooplankton DNA metabracode analysis with R
+Statistical analysis of spatio-seasonal metabarcoding data of closely related freshwater bacteria, microeukaryotes, and zooplankton using R.